GA4 Dashboard Guide: Build One People Actually Use

 Can I build a real-time GA4 dashboard?

 GA4's native Realtime report shows the last 30 minutes of activity, but it can't be customized or shared as a dashboard.
-Looker Studio with GA4 has a 15-30 minute data lag.
+Looker Studio refreshes Google Analytics data on a set interval — 1, 4, or 12 hours — so it is never live either.
 For near-real-time, enable BigQuery streaming export and build dashboards on top of BigQuery.

 How many dashboards should I create for one GA4 property?